apetkau/genomics-data-index/README.md

 You should see `gdi, version 0.1.0` printed out.

+### Additional dependencies

+For snpeff to work you will need to install the package `mkisofs` on Ubuntu (e.g., `sudo apt install mkisofs`).
+I do not know the exact package name on other systems.

 ## 3.2.
 PyPI/pip

 To install just the Python component of this project from [PyPI][gdi-pypi] you can run the following: